Ezra 1

 Let’s Get Personal

 As the anxiety sat with me, this fear of a stolen dream, God quietly pointed back to that one simple verse of Ezra 1:11.
 The most basic truth of it?
-They carried those articles out in the open, where anyone could ambush and steal them, for 500 vulnerable miles from Babylon back to Jerusalem.
+It’s that those exiles carried those treasures out in the open for 500 vulnerable miles from Babylon back to Jerusalem.
 And they weren’t chintzy pieces, either.
-A quick glance over at Ezra 8:26 gives you the weight of everything that went back into the temple in addition to those 5,400 gold and silver pieces.
-The market value of everything today?
-A whopping $217 million.
+A quick glance over at Ezra 8:26 gives you the weight of everything that went back into the temple (in addition to those 5,400 gold and silver pieces).
+If you take that weight and tally up its market value today, you’ll find it a whopping $217 million.
 There were no armored trucks, no protected convoys.
-No, it was just a bunch of recently-freed captives and their divinely-protected riches, safely walking for 500 miles.
+Anyone could have ambushed the returning caravan and stolen them.
+Instead, a whole lot of recently freed captives safely journeyed with their divinely-protected riches for 500 miles.
 Nobody stole even a piece of it.

-When I saw it, I breathed deep, making that detail my prayer as I wait for God’s perfect timing to launch my dream product.
+When I saw it, I breathed deeply, making that detail my prayer as I waited (and continue to wait) for God’s perfect timing to launch my dream product.
 Friend, that’s the beauty of Spirit-driven Scripture-digging.
-It’s that God can use any detail of any story to speak into your own if you’re still enough to listen.
+It’s that God can use any detail of any story to speak into your own—if you’re still enough to listen.